-- 216. Her parents required the access code to Englyn's phone and said that anytime Englyn changed that code she needed to provide them with the new one, which she did. - 217.
-What Plaintiffs did not know is that Defendants make sure that underage children can access their social media products, including by marketing to children, failing to verify age or identity (even when the children openly admitted to being underage on their public profile and/or in posts and comments which), and permitting opening of multiple accounts.
+- 209. In 2015, Emma Claire got her first cell phone. - 210.
+She was 10 years old, living in Ohio, and had joined her school's "Geek Squad," which required her to stay late after school.
+Darla and Ryan wanted her to be able to reach them if needed.
+Her parents did not, however, consent or agree to social media use, nor did Emma Claire have access to social media as far as her parents knew. - 211.
+Plaintiffs purchased a pre-paid Android phone and understood that the device was limited to a certain number of minutes, which Darla and Ryan monitored and paid for on a pay-as-you-go basis.
+Plaintiffs do not know whether Emma Claire was able to access social media through that device.
+But regardless, they also made clear to Emma Claire that she needed to use any phone responsibly-phones were for safety, not social media.
+They had rules that devices were not to be used at night or kept in the bedroom, and they kept all access codes and would go through Emma Claire's cell phone occasionally to make sure everything was okay. - 212.
+What Plaintiffs did not know is that Defendants make sure that underage children can access their social media products, including by marketing to children, failing to verify age or identity (even when the children openly admitted to being underage on their public profile and/or in posts and comments which, upon information and belief, Emma Claire would have done), and permitting opening of multiple accounts.
 It was understood among children that Meta wouldn't close your account for being under 13.
 You just had to say you were 13 when opening an account and could then tell people your real age.
 In fact, this is something many kids still do.
-It also was understood among children that Meta did not object to kids using more than one account, which made it
+It also was understood among children that Meta did not object to kids using more than one account, which made it easier to hide more personal content and the existence of secondary accounts from parents and family-often referred to as a SPAM account or, in Instagram's case, a FINSTA (short for

-27 28 easier to hide more personal content and the existence of secondary accounts from parents and family-often referred to as a SPAM account or, in Instagram's case, a FINSTA (short for "fake Instagram").
+"fake Instagram").